Political Science, Minor

 Other Enrollment Requirements: None

 Current ASU undergraduate students may pursue a minor and have it recognized on their ASU transcript at graduation.
-Minor requirements appear on the degree audit once the minor is added.
-Certain major and minor combinations may be deemed inappropriate by the college or department of either the major program or the minor.
-Courses taken for the minor may not count toward both the major and minor.
+Minor requirements appear on the degree audit after the minor is added.
+Certain major and minor combinations may be deemed inappropriate by the college or department of either the major or the minor program.
+Courses taken for the minor may not count toward both the major and the minor.

 Career Outlook

-Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.

 Example Careers